LiamBa99/TwoDew/README.md

 # README

 To do list project created using Ruby on Rails, CSS, JS and HTML.

+Using vanilla JS/CSS, in the future may:

-- Trying Tailwind CSS
+- Try Tailwind CSS
-- Trying using React.JS and Node.JS
+- Try React.JS

 Features to include: